Fix “The Site Ahead Contains Harmful Programs” Warning in Google

 In spite of all this, if your site gets hacked, that’s ok.
 No security is 100%, and anyone who says otherwise is not being truthful.
 However, with MalCare, you will find out about the hack during your next daily site sync, and will be able to remove the malware in minutes.

-What is the impact of the warning on your site?
+Impact of the warning on your site

 Malware on your site has both short and long term effects.
 Visitors leave hacked sites in droves because they fear the consequences.
 And they are right to do so, because social engineering attacks that are out to steal their information are increasingly prevalent.